yext/answers-search-ui/README.md

   maxNumberOfColumns: 3,
   // Whether to display the total number of results, default true
   showResultCount: true,
-  // If present, show the filters that were ultimately applied to this query, default true
-  showAppliedFilters: true,
-  // If showAppliedFilters is true, whether to display the field name of an applied filter, e.g.
-  // if a filter on 'Location' by the value 'Virginia', display 'Location: Virginia' if true,
-  // otherwise display just 'Virginia'.
-Defaults to false.
-  showFieldNames: false,
-  // display this separator between the result count and the applied query filters
-  resultsCountSeparator: '|',
   // The card used to display each individual result, see the Cards section for more details,
   card: {
     // Optional: The type of card, currently only 'Standard' and 'Accordion' are supported, defaults to 'Standard'